Castra of Cincșor

-The castra of Cincșor was a fort in the Roman province of Dacia in the 2nd and 3rd centuries AD.
+The castra of Cincșor was a fort in the Roman province of Dacia in the 2nd and 3rd centuries AD and part of the frontier system of the Limes Alutanus.

 Location

-The ruins of this cohort fort are located about two kilometers east of the village Cincșor, commune Voila, and about one kilometer north of the river Olt in the corridor "Burgstadt".
+The ruins of this cohort fort are located about two km east of the village Cincșor, commune Voila, and about one km north of the river Olt in the corridor "Burgstadt".
 In ancient times, it probably had the task of monitoring the movement of goods on the Olt and the Cincu Pass to the north.
-Nothing more of the Roman military camp can be seen in today's landscape.

 Finds

-During the archaeological excavations of the years 1974/1975 and 1979 to 1992, small trenches were dug determining the location of the fort.
-Two construction phases could be distinguished.

-It is possible that there was initially a wood-and-earth storage facility, which was later replaced by a stone fort.
-The stone fort had a rectangular ground plan but the dimensions could not be determined.
-On the west side of the stone fort, a defensive wall and four ditches were found.
-Due to the small material found, the dating is uncertain, but epigraphic finds could identify the Cohors II Flavia Bessorum as the stationed unit.
+During the archaeological excavations of the years 1974/1975 and 1979 to 1992, trenches were dug determining the location of the fort.
+Two construction phases could be distinguished: there was initially a wood-and-earth storage facility, which was later replaced by a stone fort.
+The stone fort had a rectangular ground plan and on the west side was a defensive wall and four ditches.
+The date is uncertain, but epigraphic finds could identify the Cohors II Flavia Bessorum as the stationed unit.

-A funerary inscription for a Roman military official, L. Carvilius Rusticinus, was discovered near the castra.
+A funerary inscription for a Roman military official, L. Carvilius Rusticinus, was discovered near the fort.

 In 1986 an excavator discovered a bronze parade mask nearby the fort, in the area of the reservoir lake.
 The mask depicts a woman's head.
 It has 24.5 cm height, 17 cm width and 14.5 cm depth.